lrsvgl/lv_formmailer/Readme.rst

 =================

 What does it do?

+* generate the documentation using on-line services (@todo to write)
 * provides an basic order form with
 * 3 categories for articles
 * from database (title, subtitle, richtext, price, image)